4-Hydroxyderricin and xanthoangelol isolated from Angelica keiskei prevent dexamethasone-induced muscle loss

-Since decreasing of muscle mass leads to increase a risk of mortality, prevention of muscle wasting contributes to maintaining the quality of life.
-Recently, we have reported that glabridin, a prenylated flavonoid in licorice, prevents dexamethasone-induced muscle loss.
-In this study, we focused on other prenylated chalcones, 4-hydroxyderricin and xanthoangelol in Ashitaba (Angelica keiskei) and investigated their prevention effect on dexamethasone-induced muscle loss.
-It was found that 4-hydroxyderricin and xanthoangelol significantly prevented dexamethasone-induced protein degradation in C2C12 myotubes through suppressing the expression of ubiquitin ligases, Cbl-b and MuRF-1.
-These prenylated chalcones acted as the antagonists of glucocorticoid receptor and inhibited the binding of dexamethasone to this receptor and following its nuclear translocation.
-In addition, the chalcones suppressed phosphorylation of p38 and FoxO3a, as the upstream factors for ubiquitin ligases.
-Dexamethasone-caused protein degradation and upregulation of Cbl-b were attenuated by knockdown of glucocorticoid receptor, but not by knockdown of p38.
-In male C57BL/6J mice, Ashitaba extract, containing 4-hydroxyderricin and xanthoangelol, suppressed dexamethasone-induced muscle mass wasting accompanied by decreasing of the expression of ubiquitin ligases through inhibiting nuclear translocation of the glucocorticoid receptor and phosphorylation of FoxO3a.
+Since a decrease in muscle mass leads to an increased risk of mortality, the prevention of muscle wasting contributes to maintaining the quality of life.
+Recently, we reported that glabridin, a prenylated flavonoid in licorice, prevents dexamethasone-induced muscle loss.
+In this study, we focused on the other prenylated chalcones 4-hydroxyderricin and xanthoangelol in Ashitaba (Angelica keiskei) and investigated their prevention effect on dexamethasone-induced muscle loss.
+It was found that 4-hydroxyderricin and xanthoangelol significantly prevented dexamethasone-induced protein degradation in C2C12 myotubes by suppressing the expression of ubiquitin ligases, Cbl-b and MuRF-1.
+These prenylated chalcones acted as the antagonists of the glucocorticoid receptor and inhibited the binding of dexamethasone to this receptor and its subsequent nuclear translocation.
+In addition, the chalcones suppressed the phosphorylation of p38 and FoxO3a as the upstream factors for ubiquitin ligases.
+Dexamethasone-induced protein degradation and upregulation of Cbl-b were attenuated by the knockdown of the glucocorticoid receptor but not by the knockdown of p38.
+In male C57BL/6J mice, the Ashitaba extract, containing 4-hydroxyderricin and xanthoangelol, suppressed dexamethasone-induced muscle mass wasting accompanied by a decrease in the expression of ubiquitin ligases by inhibiting the nuclear translocation of the glucocorticoid receptor and phosphorylation of FoxO3a.
 In conclusion, 4-hydroxyderricin and xanthoangelol are effective compounds to inhibit steroid-induced muscle loss.